UMCarpentries/intro-curriculum-r/paper/paper.md

 # Summary

-Building off of excellent material and pedagogy provided by the Carpentries, we developed a two-day workshop that teaches introductory R for plotting and data analysis, the Unix shell, version control with git, and GitHub.
+Building off of excellent material and pedagogy provided by the Carpentries [@wilson_software_2016], we developed a two-day workshop that teaches introductory R for plotting and data analysis, the Unix shell, version control with git, and GitHub.
 Our curriculum, which is hosted on GitHub (https://umswc.github.io/curriculum/ TODO: change link after we re-brand), aims to teach novices how to use programming to perform data analysis.
 It emphasizes the iterative nature of coding and data analysis through